ga-wdi-lessons/js-events-callbacks/readme.md

 > Some programmers have qualms with W3Schools since they're mooching off the name of the W3 without actually being related to them.
 However, this list is accurate and easy-to-read.

-### &larr; &larr; &rarr; &rarr; &uarr; &darr; &uarr; &darr; a b &larrhk;

-There's a famous cheat code used in old Konami arcade games: you press up, up, down, down, left, right, left, right, 'b', 'a', and then 'start'.
-This code is so famous that many websites have secret functions for when users enter the Konami Code (with 'Enter' replacing 'start').

-Try it out at [Konami Code Sites](http://konamicodesites.com/).

-Some of those are now defunct.
-But my personal favorite is [Vogue.co.uk](http://www.vogue.co.uk/)

-This is possible on these websites thanks to Javascript event listeners.

-#### Turn and Talk

-You've seen how to detect one keypress. **How might you make something happen after a specific series of keypresses?**

 ## Event Defaults (5 minutes / 2:15)

 Back in the code we were using in-class, replace your button with a link to Google...